EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Modeling the Optical Emission

 where $\beta = 13.8$ \citep{Valenti2008}, $c$ is the speed of light, $\kappa_{\mathrm{opt}}$ is a constant, average optical opacity, and $v_{\rm{sc}}$ is the photospheric velocity $v_{\rm{ph}}$ at peak light.

 The free parameters in our fit are $M_{\rm{ej}}$, the fraction of Nickel in the ejecta $f_{\rm{Ni}}$, the ejecta velocity $v_{\rm{ej}}$, the optical opacity $\kappa_{\rm{opt}}$, the gamma-ray opacity $\kappa_\gamma$, and the temperature where the photosphere begins to recede $T_{\rm{floor}}$.
 These parameters all have broad uniformed priors in the fitting procedure.
 We report the main explosion properties in Table \ref{radioactivetable}.
 The full corner plots are presented in the Appendix.
 We derive an extremely high $f_{\rm{Ni}} \sim 0.6$ from our modeling, which is not physically well motivated - it is expected that events powered purely by radioactive decay possess $f_{\rm{Ni}} < 0.5$ \citep{kasen2010}.
+Though we noted earlier that the true uncertainties are likely higher than the reported statistical errors, our result of a large $f_{\rm{Ni}}$ is consistent with the prolonged plateau in the bolometric luminosity LC reported in \S \ref{bolsection}, as events powered purely by radioactive decay are not expected to possess this plateau \citep{Arnett1982}.

 Events that have a higher $f_{\rm{Ni}}$ must be powered by an additional mechanism.
 In Figure \ref{radioactivefigure}, we show the maximum likelihood fit and 90\% confidence interval along with the observed photometry when setting the Nickel fraction to a reasonable value $f_{\rm{Ni}}=0.3$.

-Some caution should be used in using the inferred explosion properties from simplified models using the Arnett model (designed for thermonuclear supernovae) on type Ib/c supernovae~\citep{Arnett17}. \cite{Niblett25} ran a series of radiation-transport models studying Type Ic supernovae.
+Some caution should be used in using the inferred explosion properties from simplified models using the Arnett model (designed for thermonuclear supernovae) on type Ib/c supernovae~\citep{Arnett17}. \citet{Khatami2019} showed that the time-dependent diffusion limits are not accurately taken into account for in Arnett-like models.
+Therefore, systems with longer diffusion times or more centralized heating cannot be as accurately modeled through the \citet{Arnett1982} model. \cite{Niblett25} ran a series of radiation-transport models studying Type Ic supernovae.
 The models assumed a velocity distribution for the ejecta based on a single model from a 1-dimensional hydrodynamic explosion~\citep{Fryer18}.
 The light-curve calculations mapped this 1-dimensional hydrodynamics explosion into calculations assuming ballistic (i.e. homologous) outflow conditions.
 A prescription to incorporate shock heating from the forward shock that converts kinetic energy to thermal energy was added to this basic homologous transport calculations.